Monotonous subsequences and the descent process of invariant random permutations: Introduction and statement of results

 For the Plancherel measure we have the following result.

 \begin{theorem}\cite[Theorem 4]{Vershik1985} Assume that $\sigma_n$ follows the uniform distribution.
 Then for all $\varepsilon>0$,

 where

 \end{theorem} Under weaker conditions than those of Theorem \ref{Airyens}, we show a similar result.
-For the remainder of this paper, we will refer to this limiting shape as the Vershik-Kerov-Logan-Shepp shape. \begin{theorem} Assume that the sequence of random permutations $(\sigma_n)_{n\geq 1}$ satisfies \eqref{h1} and that for all $\varepsilon>0$,
+For the remainder of this paper, we will refer to this limiting shape as the Vershik-Kerov-Logan-Shepp shape.
+This convergence is closely related to the Wigner's semi-circular law.
+For further details, one can see \citep{ss1,ss3,ss2}. \begin{theorem} Assume that the sequence of random permutations $(\sigma_n)_{n\geq 1}$ satisfies \eqref{h1} and that for all $\varepsilon>0$,

 Then for all $\varepsilon>0$,

 \end{theorem} We will prove this result in Subsection \ref{RSKPROOF} using the same coupling as in the proof of Theorem \ref{the1}.